Updated: Aug 22, 2021

 Winter is also a time for forced bulbs.
 I love forced bulbs.
 Amaryllis, paperwhites and even occasionally smaller bulbs like snow drops can be forced into bloom in our heated homes to bring joy when the view outside is a little dreary, as it has been this year.
 I cannot remember a January that has had so few sunny days.
 Perhaps the sky is reflecting the doom we are feeling on earth this year.

 Winter is also a time when I can indulge in reading about gardening.
 I have a stash of favorite books that I turn to again and again in the coldest days of winter.
 One of my favorites is 'An Island Garden' by Celia Thaxter.
-Thaxter was a well-known Victorian poet and while her poetry made her famous in her day, it is no longer fashionable and sounds terribly old-fashioned to our modern ears, but her prose written in the last year of her life about her love of tending flowers in her summer garden on a tiny island off the coast of New Hampshire is beautiful and stands the test of time.
+Thaxter was a well-known Victorian poet and while her poetry made her famous in her day, it is no longer fashionable and sounds old-fashioned to our modern ears, but her prose, written in the last year of her life, about her love of tending flowers in her summer garden on a tiny island off the coast of New Hampshire is beautiful and stands the test of time.
 Every time I open the book just a few words transport me into her world and I can imagine that spring is nearly here.
-I love her description of starting seeds in eggshells (no easy access to modern plastic trays) and of then transporting all her little seedlings by boat out to the small island off the coast of New Hampshire (who knew they had a coastline?) where her family spent the summer.
+I love her description of starting seeds in eggshells (no easy access to modern plastic trays) and of then transporting all her little seedlings by boat out to the small island off the coast of New Hampshire (who knew NH had a coastline?) where her family spent the summer.
 She was part of a circle of friends which included Childe Hassam, who painted her home and garden, so that we may enjoy it still today.

 For growing reference there are many that I turn to--Dirr's 'Hardy trees and Shrubs' is a standard, and there are many others, but the best I’ve found for perennial bloom times and growing is one by the chief horticulturalist at Longwood Gardens, Tomasz Anisko 'When Perennials Bloom'.
 It has a chart that shows at a glance when each plant blooms and this is how I learned that Scabiosa 'Butterfly Blue' is the longest blooming perennial plant available on the market today--valuable information indeed.
 (April through December according to the chart in the back of the book.)

 Searching for wonderful floral related art is another pastime during these short, dark days.
-A favorite floral artist of mine is Ling Chang.
+A favorite floral artist is Ling Chang.
 Her calendars have decorated my walls and desks for years and she also offers cards of her prints.
 Recently, I noticed that she offers images for use as backgrounds on devices.
 I immediately reset my lock screen to her beautiful cherry blossom design.
 It makes me think of the spring days ahead, just around the corner, really.
 Her 2021 calendar has images of many of the flowers that we offer in our bouquets.
 She has such a wonderful eye for capturing their beauty.
 Here's a link to her large calendar.
 Take a look around her site and enjoy the lovely images.
 (This is not a sponsored post.)

 My mother kindly gave me the Little Calendar by Ling Chang for Christmas.